Scalable Single-Cell Gene Expression Generation with Latent Diffusion Models: Additional Results

 \subsection{Experiment 2: Perturbation prediction metrics}

-We further evaluated our models and all baselines on the generated results for the test set perturbations using the \texttt{cell-eval} package \footnote{\url{https://github.com/ArcInstitute/cell-eval}} (Figure~\ref{app_fig:cell_eval}).
+\paragraph{Perturbation results using pertrubation metrics from the \texttt{cell-eval} package.} We further evaluated our models and all baselines on the generated results for the test set perturbations using the \texttt{cell-eval} package \footnote{\url{https://github.com/ArcInstitute/cell-eval}} (Figure~\ref{app_fig:cell_eval}).
 Our model, although not explicitly designed for perturbation prediction, is competitive across various metrics compared to the baselines on both datasets considered.